Logo

 Omega 3 Fatty Acids

-A 2018 research found that omega-3 fatty acids may improve ADHD symptoms, although another meta-analysis[2*] contradicted this.
+A 2018 research study found that omega-3 fatty acids may improve ADHD symptoms, although another meta-analysis[2*] contradicted this.
 The National Center for Complementary and Integrative Health highlights that the impact of omega-3 fatty acids in ADHD therapy is equivocal and warrants additional investigation.

 Protein-rich diet.